codac-team/codac/doc/doc/tutorial/08-rangeonly-slam/index.rst

 You should obtain a result similar to:

 .. figure:: img/slam_deadrecko.png

+  In a dead-reckoning situation, the drift cannot be avoided.
+This is revealed by the thickness of the blue tube, very large around :math:`t_f`.

 Perceiving landmarks
 --------------------

 The environment is made of 4 landmarks.
-Their coordinates are given in the following table.
+Their coordinates are given in the following table:

   =========  =============================
   :math:`i`  Landmark :math:`\mathbf{b}_i`